ElijahTanimowo/ElijahTanimowo/README.md

 ## Projects 🗂️

+#### Night Resuscitation
+Night Resuscitation is a game that a small group and I put together for Scream Jam 2024, which took place over one week.
+We came up with an idea and created a short horror game, giving me the chance to work with sounds and animations more in depth.
+To view more info please visit the [ScreamJam](https://itch.io/jam/scream-jam-2024) page.
+The repo can also be found [here](https://github.com/ElijahTanimowo/ScreamJam2024) and the game [here](https://deshina.itch.io/night-resuscitation).

+#

 #### In On The Joke...?
 In On The Joke...? was what my team and I created for the 2024 Global Game Jam, which saw us create a game within 48 hours based on the topic "Make Me Laugh".
-To view more info please visit: https://globalgamejam.org/games/2024/joke-2.
-The repo can also be found here: https://github.com/ElijahTanimowo/GlobalGameJam2024.
+To view more info please visit the Global Game Jam 2024 page [here](https://globalgamejam.org/games/2024/joke-2).
+The repo can also be found [here](https://github.com/ElijahTanimowo/GlobalGameJam2024).

 #

 #### Gear 5
 Gear 5 was the cumulative result of two semesters' worth of learning how to connect software with hardware seamlessly and efficiently.
-To view more information on this Final Capstone Project please visit: https://appliedtechnology.humber.ca/shows/advanced-manufacturing-projects-2023/projects/portable-arcade-machine-gear5.html.
-The repo can also be found here: https://github.com/ElijahTanimowo/Nika.
+To view more information on this Final Capstone Project please visit [here](https://appliedtechnology.humber.ca/shows/advanced-manufacturing-projects-2023/projects/portable-arcade-machine-gear5.html).
+The repo can also be found [here](https://github.com/ElijahTanimowo/Nika).